skittles9823/QuickSwitch/README.md

 ## Donations:
 - If you wish to donate to [Paphonb](https://github.com/paphonb) for creating the QuickSwitch app you can do so [here](https://paypal.me/Paphonb).
-- Or if you wish to donate to [Skittles9823](https://github.com/skittles9823) for making the module and handling support you can do so [here](https://paypal.me/Skittles2398).
+- Or if you wish to donate to [Skittles9823](https://github.com/skittles9823) for making the module, scripts, and handling support you can do so [here](https://paypal.me/Skittles2398).

-## Launcher Compatibility (This list will never be definitive):
-- LawnchairV2 (APKMirror) (Playstore beta soon™)
-- Hyperion (Playstore)
-- Pixel Launcher (APKMirror)
-- Launcher3Quickstep (Quickstep)
-- OnePlus Launcher (Paphonbs rooted port)
-- ASUS ZenUI Launcher (Paphonbs port)
-- Samsung Experience Launcher (Paphonbs port - WIP - not public)
-- Many more Launcher3 forks that have merged the pie changes

 ## Disclaimer
 - A full list of compatible launchers will not be provided as the app autodetects which launchers are compatible.
 - Nova will likely never support QuickSwitch unless they decide to add support for the Razer Phone naitivly.
+- MIUI does not have the necessary APIs to set third party launchers as the recents providers and as such is not supported.

 ## Requirements:
 - Magisk 18+
-- Android 9.0 Pie
+- Android 9+

 ## Installation
 1. Flash this module.